algorand/pixel/spec.md

     * hash_to_field(input, ctr = 0) -> field element

 * The parameter generation function takes a seed as one of the inputs.
 This seed is provided by the caller (our go library).
 The rust code checks if the seed is longer than 32 bytes.
+We may use SHA256's IV as the seed.
-It does not perform any extra operations over the seed.
+Rust code not perform any extra operations over the seed.
 The caller needs to make sure that the seed is well formed and has enough entropy, etc.
-Then, we generate d+3 generators as follows:
+Then, we generate the generators as follows:
   * Input: `seed`
   * Output: `param = [g2, h, h0, ... hd]`
   * Steps: